Table of Contents

 A pulley is a simple machine designed to redirect force or transmit power.
 It typically consists of a wheel with a grooved rim, mounted on an axle or frame, through which a rope, cable, or belt passes.
 The materials used can vary widely, but a plastic pulley is often chosen for tasks that don’t require high strength, such as in toys, fitness equipment, or light-duty lifting.

-Pulleys can function as standalone units or as part of a system, such as a block and tackle, which combines multiple pulleys to amplify mechanical advantage.
+Pulleys can function as standalone units or as part of various types of pulleys, such as a block and tackle, which combines multiple pulleys to amplify mechanical advantage.
 The design allows pulleys to reduce the effort required for tasks like lifting heavy loads or transferring motion in machinery.

 Uses of Pulleys